 There are two TA training sessions organized by the Department of Biology Teaching and Learning (BTL).
-All students are required to take these two orientation sessions before or during the semester they serve as a TA.
+All students are required to take these two orientation sessions.
+More information will be sent before the Fall semester starts.

-You should meet with the instructor of your assigned course before the course begins to discuss duties and expectations.
+• You should meet with the instructor of your assigned course before the course begins to discuss duties and expectations.
 Students will typically be expected to present at least one lecture or lab session.